paulfranco/AndroidInterviewQuestions/README.md

 In the context of dates - when the user is provided with the opportunity to choose a particular time or date.

+**What is a SeekBar?**

+A SeekBar is an extension of ProgressBar that adds a draggable thumb.
+The user can touch the thumb and drag left or right to set the current progress level or use the arrow keys.
+Placing focusable widgets to the left or right of a SeekBar is discouraged.

 ## **Menu, Settings, Dialogs**

 **What collection holds the menu items for an activity?**